BarshaC/Capstone-ProductSpec/README.md

 * Stream
    * Can see guide post with the example of a posted picture of book (first time user)
    * Click on guide for onboarding (first time user)
+   * Compose a post to sell a book
+   * Get notify if someone is trying to contact you to buy your book
+* Search Book Screen
   * Search for genres of book or name of books to buy/borrow
-   * Compose a post to sell a book
-   * Get notify if you get the free book on FreeBook Notifier Screen
-* Free Book Screen
-   * Scroll through for free books and apply to get one
-   * See the list of user name who has requested for the free book you are giving away
 * Profile Screen
    * Make Profile by going into creating profile page
    * Change username (optional)